The-Strategy-Unit/nhp_inputs/inst/app/strategy_text/alcohol_partially_attributable.md

 * wholly attributable to alcohol consumption (100%)
 * partially attributable to alcohol consumption

-Whilst most activity mitigation strategies identify all spells based on the specified SQL coding in this case the model only selects a proportion of spells based on the alcohol attributable fraction (AAF) for that condition[^1].
+Whilst most activity mitigation strategies identify all spells based on the specified SQL coding in this case the model only selects a proportion of spells based on the alcohol attributable fraction (AAF) for that condition.
 As an example the AAF for cancer of the oesophagus for males aged between 35 and 44 is 52% therefore the model randomly selects 52% of spells meeting these criteria.
 The AAFs are also sourced from the above referenced document.

-Note:

-[^1]: the alcohol attributable fractions are specified by age group, gender, and by condition and are applied accordingly.
-Some alcohol attributable fractions are negative (that is, evidence suggests that drinking alcohol can have a preventative effect for some age/sex/condition groups).
-The tool does not account for this.